Requirements for Extension

-- Applications for Assessment Extensions
+About Applications for Assessment Extension

 Topics for written work and submission date information are circulated to students well in advance of the submission dates.
 Extensions will therefore not usually be granted unless there are extenuating circumstances that are impacting upon your timely completion of work.

 Approvals of extension applications are made by the Academic Programs Office Manager.
 Academic staff, including the lecturer and/or tutor of the subject for which you are seeking an extension, should not be contacted for extensions.

 Grounds for the Approval of Extensions with Respect to the Submission of Assessment

 The reasons given by a student for an extension must be in accordance with the following guidelines and in all circumstances must be supported by relevant documentation.
 The duration of the requested extension must be reasonable and justified by the documentation.